JeffNguyen/Slackit/README.md

 - [ ] implement Channel component, will be alongside Chat component
   - [ ] `ChannelIndex`
   - [ ] `ChannelIndexItem`'
+  - [ ] Channel can either be a automatically subscribed channel, a private channel between users, and a private channel between 2 people (DM)

 ### Phase 4: Start Styling (0.5 days)